-Or, submit travel report and receipts to Rosie Payne on last day of Commission/Board meeting.

-4. Based on the travel report that you submit, a voucher will be processed and e-mailed to you.
-Upon receiving the voucher, please review for accuracy, correct the form if necessary, initial any changes, sign, and return to Rosie so you may receive reimbursement.
+- 1. If flying, contact your Travel Coordinator for airline and/or rental car reservations.
+The Travel Coordinator can also make lodging reservations, if needed. - 2.
+When traveling, retain receipts and/or mileage records. - 3.
+Complete a Travel Expense Report as soon as possible (within 30 days of travel) or you may submit travel report and receipts to Maria Leigh on last day of Commission/Board meeting. - 4.
+Based on the travel report that you submit, a voucher will be processed and e-mailed to you.
+Upon receiving the voucher, please review for accuracy, correct the form if necessary, initial any changes, sign, and return to Maria so you may receive reimbursement.
 You may submit the signed copy one of three ways:

-Fax to 512/936-3551, Attn: SSS Travel Accountant Scan and e-mail to rosie.payne@trec.texas.gov
+Fax to 512/936-3551, Attn: Finance Dept, Maria Leigh

+Scan and e-mail to travel@trec.texas.gov

 Mail hard copies via U.S. Mail.
+1700 Congress Ave Ste.
+400 Attn: Finance Dept, Maria Leigh Austin, TX 78701